Suresh Angadi

-Suresh Channabasappa Angadi (1 June 195523 September 2020) was an Indian politician who served as the Union Minister of State for Railways of India from 30 May 2019 to 23 September 2020.
+Suresh Channabasappa Angadi (1 June 1955 – 23 September 2020) was an Indian politician who served as the Union Minister of State for Railways of India from 30 May 2019 to 23 September 2020.
 He was Member of Parliament, Lok Sabha from 2004 to September 2020.
 He was a leader of the Bharatiya Janata Party from Karnataka.

-He was elected to the Lok Sabha from Belagavi for four consecutive terms starting in 2004 (14th Lok Sabha) and was reelected in 2009, 2014, and 2019.
+He was elected to the Lok Sabha from Belgaum for four consecutive terms starting in 2004 (14th Lok Sabha) and was reelected in 2009, 2014, and 2019.
 He never lost an election.

 Early life

-Suresh Angadi was born on 1 June 1955 to Somavva and Chanabasappa in an agricultural family in Kanvi Karvinakoppa near Belgaum (later renamed to Belagavi).
+Suresh Angadi was born on 1 June 1955 to Somavva and Chanabasappa in an agricultural family in Kanvi Karvinakoppa near Belgaum).
 He graduated with a bachelor's degree in commerce from the S.S.S.
-Samithi College of Commerce in Belagavi.
-He also then obtained his law degree from Raja Lakhamgouda Law College in Belagavi.
+Samithi College of Commerce in Belgaum.
+He also then obtained his law degree from Raja Lakhamgouda Law College in Belgaum.